open-organization/new-website/_pages/about.md

 ## Our purpose
 The Open Organization is a community-driven project leading a global conversation about the ways open principles change how people work, manage, and lead.

-Our community members generate knowledge and share strategies for building organizational cultures on principles like transparency, adaptability, collaboration, inclusivity, and community.
+Our community members generate knowledge about and share strategies for building organizational cultures on principles like transparency, adaptability, collaboration, inclusivity, and community.

 ## Our commitments
 We're committed to: